mongodb/specifications/source/crud/crud.rst

   interface Collection {

     /**
      * Finds a single document and deletes it, returning the original.
+The document to return may be null.
      *
      * @see http://docs.mongodb.org/manual/reference/command/findAndModify/
      * @throws WriteException